JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 Generally, most of the films out at the time didn’t really appeal to me at the time.
 I liked cartoons and other short, ephemeral stuff you could catch on TV so movies seemed like more of an adult thing to me anyway.

+But on this Sunday I saw an ad for a movie that blew my mind: It was for “The Shaggy D.A.!”
+I had no idea what the plot was, but two things grabbed my attention: One, this was a movie that featured a dog as a lawyer—briefcase and everything—and this particular showing gave me the chance to meet Goofy in person!
+My mind was blown!

+I ran over to my dad and showed him the ad, “I want to see this!”
+I said as I pointed my newsprint covered fingers to the ad for “The Shaggy D.A.” that had a special appearance by Goofy.

+My dad wasn’t incredulous or dismissive, but took my request seriously.
+“So this is next weekend,” he said.
+“So we’ll go then, okay?” he added and I nodded.

+He circled the ad with a ballpoint pen and gave the movie section back to me.

+I was thrilled and happy.

+***

+A week passed and we were ready to head into “The City” to see “The Shaggy D.A.”
+It was an overcast

 ***

 *Going to See the Shaggy DA in Times Square in the 1970s with My Dad (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*